Fine-scale distribution of roots of quadratic congruences: Introduction

 The above theorems in fact remain true (with different limit distributions) if we further restrict the roots to $m \equiv 0 \pmod n$, and $\mu \equiv \nu \pmod n$, for fixed $n > 0$ and $\nu \pmod n$ such that $\nu^2 \equiv D \pmod n$.

 The results of this paper also hold for negative $D$.
-Here the proofs reduce to existing results \cite{MarklofVinogradov2018,RisagerRudnick2009} on the fine-scale distribution of the real parts distribution of hyperbolic lattice points, rather than the tops of geodesics.
+Here the proofs reduce to existing results \cite{MarklofVinogradov2018,RisagerRudnick2009} on the fine-scale distribution of the real parts of hyperbolic lattice points, rather than the tops of geodesics.
 The studies of real parts of hyperbolic lattice points are closely related to the distribution of angles in hyperbolic lattices \cite{BocaPasolPopaZaharescu2014,BocaPopaZaharescu2014,KelmerKontorovich2015,MarklofVinogradov2018,RisagerSodergren2017}.
+We also remark that results on counting the tops of geodesics can be found in \cite{ParkkonenPaulin2012, ParkkonenPaulin2016} as well as applications of a similar flavor.
+Their methods also apply in a general setting of negative curvature, where the notion of `top' is naturally replaced by that of a common perpendicular between a fixed horosphere and geodesic.